frida-2025/frida-2025.github.io/index.markdown

     <span class="summary-hint">Click to see abstract</span>
   </summary>
   <div markdown="1">
-Where the number of trials of a mechanism is bounded, it is sensible to engineer that mechanism to have such a small probability ϵ that over all time we can discount the probability delta of it ever going wrong.
-So if there are at most 10⁹ trials and we are prepared to accept a 10⁻⁹ probability of failure over all time, this would suggest ϵ=10⁻¹⁸.
+  Where the number of trials of a mechanism is bounded, it is sensible to engineer that mechanism to have such a small probability ϵ of failure that over all time we can discount the probability δ of it ever going wrong.
+So if there are at most 10⁹ trials and we are prepared to accept a δ=10⁻⁹ probability of failure over all time, this would suggest ϵ=10⁻¹⁸.
 If a blockchain has a good source of random numbers, this allows us to create many efficient mechanisms, including consensus, that are stochastically certain to work.
 A number of interesting challenges in formal reasoning arise.
   </div>
 </details>